StarRocks/starrocks/docs/data_source/catalog/hudi_catalog.md

 SHOW CATALOGS;
 ```

-You can also use [SHOW CREATE CATALOG](../../sql-reference/sql-statements/data-manipulation/SHOW%20CREATE%20CATALOG.md) to query the creation information of an external catalog.
-The following example queries the creation information of a Hudi catalog named `hudi_catalog_glue`:
+You can also use [SHOW CREATE CATALOG](../../sql-reference/sql-statements/data-manipulation/SHOW%20CREATE%20CATALOG.md) to query the creation statement of an external catalog.
+The following example queries the creation statement of a Hudi catalog named `hudi_catalog_glue`:

 ```SQL
 SHOW CREATE CATALOG hudi_catalog_glue;
 ```

-### Drop a Hudi catalog
+## Drop a Hudi catalog

-You can use [DROP CATALOG](../../sql-reference/sql-statements/data-definition/DROP%20CATALOG.md) to drop a Hudi catalog.
+You can use [DROP CATALOG](../../sql-reference/sql-statements/data-definition/DROP%20CATALOG.md) to drop an external catalog.

 The following example drops a Hudi catalog named `hudi_catalog_glue`: